ConradIrwin/pry-rescue/README.md

 ## Introduction

 pry-rescue is an implementation of "break on unhandled exception" for Ruby.
-Whenever an exception is raised, but not rescued, pry-rescue will automatically open pry for you:
+Whenever an exception is raised, but not rescued, pry-rescue will automatically open Pry for you:

 ```ruby
 $ rescue examples/example2.rb